Elvis was born on this day in 1935, Tupelo, Mississippi

 Elvis looks lonely in the middle of that big field.

-Elvis was always alone.
-It wasn’t just fame that brought that alone-ness.
-He was born into a world of poverty, which is isolating in and of itself.
-But his first moments on this earth were accompanied by his parents mourning for his stillborn twin, who had preceded him into the world: in other words, he entered into a family that already missed someone.
+It wasn’t just fame that brought him alone-ness.
+He started out that way.
+He was born into a world of poverty, a circumstance isolating in and of itself.
+But his first moments on this earth were accompanied by his parents mourning for the stillborn twin, who had preceded him into the world: in other words, he entered into a family that already missed someone.
 He felt that lack all his life: Somebody else should be with me right now.
 He had spent 9 months curled up next to this person in the womb.
-Elvis, of course, would not remember that, but it cannot be argued that he wasn’t there, that he didn’t experience it in some way that became incredibly meaningful to him.
+Elvis, of course, would not remember that part of his existence, but it cannot be argued that he wasn’t there, that he didn’t experience it in some way that became incredibly meaningful to him.

-Kurt Russell said that he loves Elvis Presley movies “because Elvis is in them”.
+Kurt Russell has said that he loves Elvis Presley movies “because Elvis is in them”.
 You can count on one hand the artists who generate such a response.
 It has to do with the projection of Self, in the way that John Wayne did, and a very short list of others.
-Such figures, who seem inevitable once they have arrived (“how on earth did we manage before they came around?”), who become engrained in the culture, imprinting themselves on every aspect of the landscape, will always stand alone.
+Such figures, who seem inevitable once they have arrived (“how on earth did we manage before they came around?”), who become engrained in the culture, signifying/symbolizing something inchoate and yet present like the Mississippi River, imprinting themselves on every aspect of the landscape, will always stand alone.

 But the overriding image behind the Mayhem and Noise of that crowd will be a person surrounded by a vast and endless space.